Enrich from Data Observatory

 no_cars_per_rate_2011_2015to symbolize the points by the number of car-free households, which are served at that location.

-Only number columns from your map layer appear when selecting size by value, and a legend is automatically created.
+Only number columns from your map layer appear when selecting size by value.

 - For MIN, enter

 - For MAX, enter

 - To display this data in a legend for map viewers, click the LEGEND tab and select the BUBBLE legend from the SIZE subtab.

 The result of Enrich from Data Observatory allows us to visualize that concentrations of car-free households in West Colfax and Sheridan are benefiting the most from public transit lines.
 These calculations were normalized by total households; which enables us to highlight the total number of households in the area and style by calculated percentages.

 We would love to hear from you!
 Was it easy to understand?
 Do you need more information?
 Let us know.